sUNC-Utilities/docs.sunc.su/docs/Environment/filtergc/ExampleUsage.md

         hits[#hits + 1] = damage * speed
     end

-    return handleHit
+    return handle_hit
 end
 ```

-We want to retrieve this `handleHit` function from memory.
+We want to retrieve this `handle_hit` function from memory.

 ---